Lawrence Walkup: Retirement

 In 1995, Walkup was named an "Arizona Historymaker" by the Arizona Historical Society.
 He spent much of his time in Wheeling, Missouri where he owned a thousand-acre farm.
 To honor him, the Arizona House of Representatives unanimously approved House Concurrent Resolution 2030.
 He also wrote six books, including two NAU books and two Walkup heritage books.

 Personal life

 While in the Navy, he married Lucy Meloy on June 2, 1943.
 She was an English and music teacher.
 They had a daughter named Susan.
 After his death, he was buried in Wheeling, Missouri.
 The Walkup Skydome in Flagstaff was named in his honor.
 The facility is the third largest clear span timber dome in the world.

+James Walkup married Marie Green Walkup, who he had four kids with: Daniel (1927), Rose (1929), John (1933), Elizabeth (1935).
+Mrs Walkup killed her four kids and herself on July 22nd, 1937.